-The origin of the California Roll has petrified into myth; and like in all myths, origins get muddied.
-The re-telling of it is, like all snooze-free stories and an effective game of “telephone”, full of drama and suspense, with a dose of shifting invention for flavour.
-And as proudly Canadian as I am, as much as I believe he is the cream of the crop in the broadening landscape of fine sushi chefs in our country, the story of Tojo inventing the California Roll is the merely the stuff of myth.
+The origin of the California Roll has petrified into myth; and like all creation myths, origins get muddied.
+The re-telling of it is full of drama and suspense, with a dose of shifting invention for flavour.
+And as proudly Canadian as I am, as much as I believe he is the cream of the crop in the broadening landscape of fine sushi chefs in our country, the story of Tojo inventing the California Roll is the merely another muddled creation myth.

 The Californians invented it, of course.

 The name of the roll was not intended for ironic effect, and the sober story is well-documented.
 For starters, my friend Trevor Corson, the writer and sustainable seafood activist, wrote a bestselling book about sushi, and in it he also discusses its origins.